ZGGSONG/ScreenGrab/README.md

 ### Notes

-This feature is extracted from[Text-Grab](https://github.com/TheJoeFin/Text-Grab)
+This feature is extracted from [Text-Grab](https://github.com/TheJoeFin/Text-Grab)

 ### Contacts